-When either TXINTLVL, RXINTLVL, FLWCNTH or FLWCNTL in the First Extra Register Set contains any value other than 0x00, the transmit and receive trigger levels are set by TXINTLVL and RXINTLVL registers.
+When either TXINTLVL, RXINTLVL, FLWCNTH or FLWCNTL in the 'first extra feature register set' contains any value other than 0x00, the transmit and receive trigger levels are set by TXINTLVL and RXINTLVL registers.
 TXINTLVL sets the trigger levels for the transmit FIFO, and the transmit trigger levels can be set to any value between 1 and 128 with granularity of 1.
 RXINTLVL sets the trigger levels for the receive FIFO, the receive trigger levels can be set to any value between 1 and 128 with granularity of 1.